Religion in Brazil: Hinduism

-It consisted of university professors who arrived in the 1900s and also in the 1970s.

-Other PIOs migrated to this country from various African countries, mainly from former Portuguese colonies (especially Mozambique), soon after their independence in the 1970s.
-The number of PIOs in Brazil has been augmented in recent years by the arrival of nuclear scientists and computer professionals.

 There are as many as 1500 PIOs in the Indian community in Brazil, and only 400 NRIs since foreign nationals can acquire local citizenship without any discrimination after 15 years of domicile in this country.
 Brazil has also no bar against dual citizenship.
 But in recent years, it has been granting immigration visas only in high technology fields.
 The only exceptions are the Sindhis in Manaus (who have formed an Indian Association with about a hundred members) and the Goans in São Paulo.

 Besides the PIOs, there are Hindu organizations such as ISKCON as well as Brahma Kumaris which are very active in Brazil.
 The number of adherents of these organizations is not officially recorded but is estimated to be a few thousand.
 The Vedic Astrology, vedanga of Hinduism, is increasingly popular in Brazil, especially by the efforts of the Academia Brasileira de Astrologia Védica (ABAV) which promotes this branch of the Vedic culture in the country.